MicrosoftEdge/Demos/pwamp/README.md

 * Add the ability to drag/drop songs in the playlist to re-order them.
 * Make use of PWA features to make it a great desktop experience:
+  * Sharing to other apps.
   * Shortcuts (caveat: shortcuts launch a new instance, and can't autoplay music since this requires user interaction, so not sure what to use this for).
-  * Sharing and share target.
 * Submit to the store.
 * Ability to export as another file format.
 * Use viewport segments to display on dual screen devices.